Ms Y: International media coverage

-As well as Irish national media attention (in The Irish Times, the Irish Independent, and the Irish Examiner), the case is being covered by international media, such as Al Jazeera's The Stream, The Guardian, The Sunday Times, and The New York Times.
+As well as Irish national media attention (in The Irish Times, the Irish Independent, and the Irish Examiner), the case was covered by international media, such as Al Jazeera's The Stream, The Guardian, The Sunday Times, and The New York Times.

 Court case

-By September 2015, she had been granted refugee status and has begun to sue 11 organisations.
+By September 2015, she had been granted refugee status and had begun to sue 11 organisations.

 In March 2016, she initiated a court case against the Irish State for "alleged trespass, assault and battery; alleged negligence; and alleged reckless and intentional infliction of emotional harm and suffering".